ryan-buckholz/ERIS/README.md

   -Feature branches will be created when starting a user story/card -Named as the card number
 Nothing should be committed if it is not functional.
+(You have ran it in simulator)
+  - Use staging technique
-(You have ran it in simulator) Comments should be added to commits, Containing the card number followed by description of feature -If multiple people are working on the same card/branch, merge conflicts should be resolved between them, and if necessary put to a team vote.
+Comments should be added to commits, Containing the card number followed by similar description of feature as card (flying donut)
+  -If multiple people are working on the same card/branch, merge conflicts should be resolved between them, and if necessary put to a team vote.

 Branch Structure: